Sedation Dentistry Beverly Hills

 Is the Process Safe?

 Since our office employs the most innovative sedation techniques and our doctors have been trained to administer sedation, it is designed to be safe.
-There are always some risks when using anesthesia, but our experienced staff is more than capable to administer sedation.
+There are always some risks when using anesthesia, but our experienced staff is more than capable of administering sedation.
 Before any treatment, the dentist will go over medical history to ensure that any special measures which need to be taken are addressed.

 Contact Our Office